Braille Alphabet Quiz

 |---|---|

-n | Total questions in the run. |
+n | Number of prompts in the finished run. |

-c_i | One when question i is correct, otherwise zero. |
+c_i | One when prompt i is answered correctly, otherwise zero. |

-P | Correct percentage, rounded to a whole percent. |
+P | Correct percentage rounded to a whole percent. |

-W | Wrong percentage, calculated as the remainder from 100 percent. |
+W | Wrong percentage shown as the remainder from 100 percent. |

 Quiz Construction: